shawnbot/py-organ/README.md

 # Organ

 Organ is a tabular data digester and organizer.
-It provides useful Python functions and some command-line tools:
+To install the command-line

 ## csvfilter
 A tool for performing map and filter operations on CSV data: